Deewaangee

-Deewaangee is a 1976 Hindi film produced by Subodh Mukherjee and directed by Samir Ganguly, the film stars Shashi Kapoor, Zeenat Aman, Ranjeet, Narendra Nath and Helen.
+Deewaangee is a 1976 Hindi crime drama film produced by Subodh Mukherjee and directed by Samir Ganguly, the film stars Shashi Kapoor, Zeenat Aman, Ranjeet, Narendra Nath and Helen.
 The film's music is composed by Ravindra Jain and Sachin Dev Burman and the lyrics by Anand Bakshi, Ravindra Jain and Naqsh Lyallpuri.

 Plot

 This is the story of a woman who protects her family, after losing their property and money and the story of a man who thinks money is everything.